Sony PS Vita Slim review

 It may be slim by name but, in some respects, it's fatter on the features front and more worthy of consideration than the original.
 And riding on the back of the PlayStation 4's success, we suspect the latest Remote Play features and a bustling array of newer titles and features will be a core reason to look at the Vita with fresh eyes - not just because it's lost a bit of weight.

 The PS Vita Slim is best described as the replacement for the now two-year-old Vita.
-Because that's what it is, not a model for upgraders.
+Because that's what it is, not so much a model for upgraders.

-There are some changes, not all necessarily for the positive, but the Slim isn't an overhaul of the Vita concept.
-It's all about reinvigorating interest in a product that now, in 2014, is considerably stronger than its 2012 original was.
-And not because of the size or because of the screen, but because of the features.
+There are some changes, not necessarily all for the positive, but the Slim isn't an overhaul of the Vita concept.
+It's all about reinvigorating interest in a product that now, in 2014, is considerably stronger than the 2012 original was.
+And not because of the size or because of the screen, but because of the features, PS4 compatibility and, of course, the games.

 If you've yet to play with the Vita, the good news is that the experience is a good one.
 You won't mind about the LCD screen not being quite as good as the earlier OLED one because, simply, you won't know.
 With some proper good games to thumbstick your way through there's life in the Vita as a portable, but - and most of all - is that if you have a PS4 then you'll enjoy the ability to play your under-the-telly games console anywhere you can get a decent Wi-Fi connection.
 Remote Play is the real winner.